Dual Degree: Master of Health Administration/Master of Gerontology

-Students interested in the management of agencies and institutions that provide services to older people and their families may apply to the Master of Health Administration/Master of Science in Gerontology (MHA/MSG) dual degree.
-Students gain skills to manage long-term care facilities and public and nonprofit agencies providing services to the aging.
-This degree is conferred by the Price School of Public Policy and the Leonard Davis School of Gerontology.
+Society needs skilled leaders to develop policy and practices addressing the distinct challenges that arise as a result of our aging populations.
+The Master of Health Administration/Master of Science in Gerontology (MHA/MSG) dual degree fosters a contemporary skill set with which students can draw upon in their careers managing long-term care facilities or agencies providing services to the aging.
+This degree is conferred by the USC Price School of Public Policy and the USC Davis School of Gerontology.

 Physiology of Development and Aging (GERO 510) – 4 units